Eye-Movement Desensitization & Reprocessing (EMDR)

 What Is EMDR Therapy?

 Eye Movement Desensitization and Reprocessing (EMDR) therapy is an evidence-based approach that helps people heal from distressing or overwhelming experiences.
-When something painful happens, the brain’s natural ability to process information can become disrupted.
-Memories, emotions, or body sensations connected to the experience may remain unprocessed, leaving you feeling stuck, reactive, or disconnected even long after the event has passed.
+When painful events are not fully processed, memories, emotions, and body sensations can remain “stuck,” leaving you feeling reactive, disconnected, or overwhelmed long after the experience has passed.

 EMDR helps the brain resume its natural healing process.
-In a session, you’ll focus on a specific memory, thought, or emotion while engaging in gentle bilateral stimulation, such as eye movements, tapping, or tones.
-This process activates both sides of the brain and allows the memory to be reprocessed in a new way.
-Instead of feeling like the event is happening all over again, it begins to take its proper place in the past.
+During sessions, you’ll focus on a specific memory, thought, or feeling while engaging in gentle bilateral stimulation such as eye movements, tapping, or tones.
+Over time, the memory becomes less emotionally intense and begins to feel more integrated and grounded in the past rather than something you are reliving in the present.

 What EMDR Can Help With